 Singer 201, 201K, 201P Sewing Machine

-The Singer 201 series of full size sewing machines were produced mainly in the USA and the UK.
-They were first introduced in 1935 and continued in production up until 1961.
-It was the Singer Manufacturing Company’s finest domestic sewing machine.
+The Singer 201 series of full size sewing machines were produced mainly in the USA and the UK, although smaller numbers were also made in some other factories as well.
+The Class 201 were first introduced in 1934 and continued in production up until 1961.
+It was the Singer Manufacturing Company's finest domestic sewing machine.
 Hundreds of thousands of them were produced and most of them are still sewing as finely and as strongly today as when they were first produced over 70 years ago.

 As the top of the range model, the 201 machines were always the most expensive to buy.
 A 1947 price list shows that an electric model 201K3 cost £28-11s-6d compared to £25-14s-6d for a 15K82, or £23-6s-6d for a 99K13